jasonwebb/morphogenesis-resources/README.md

     <tr>
       <td valign="top"><a href="https://unity.com/" target="_blank">Unity</a></td>
       <td valign="top">
-      Full-featured game engine with tools for interactivity, physics, lighting, level/character design, and more.
+      Full-featured game engine with tools for interactivity, physics, lighting, level/character design, and more.<br><br>
       Direct competitor of Unreal, with a reputation for being more focused on "user friendliness" and less on hyper-realism, though the gap is shrinking rapidly.<br><br>
         <details>
           <summary>Notable features</summary>
           <p>